 A Guide to Berlin’s Best Market Halls and Street Food

 If you spend more than a minute or two on my blog you know I’m a big fan of enjoying and writing about food, especially food in Berlin!
-This particular post has been a long time coming so without further ado, here are 20 food markets, market halls, and street food stalls that are worth checking out in Berlin.
+This particular post has been a long time coming so without further ado, here are 20+ market halls, street food stalls, and weekly food markets that are worth checking out in Berlin.

 Markthalle Neun